A new landmark hotel for Budapest

 Márkus kept up its weekly project meetings during lockdown with Studio Sessions.
 Because Revu is accessible online all of the time, there was no need to wait for face-to-face meetings for approvals.

 Thanks to Archicad’s Bluebeam Connection, project stakeholders had direct access to the most commonly used review process features.
 It created a uniform working environment, where, as Tamás Márkus Sr. put it, everyone was able to “speak the same language”.

-Quantity takeoffs and estimations are critical for every construction project.
-Thanks to the measurements and quantity calculation functions in Revu, Márkus was able to complete quantity takeoffs and estimations five times faster than before.
+Quantity estimations are critical for every construction project.
+Thanks to the measurements and quantity calculation functions in Revu, Márkus was able to complete quantity estimations five times faster than before.
 “It speeds up a lot in checking quantities and controlling material costs,” a Márkus employee said.

 The team found the Dynamic Fill function and measurement tools in Revu particularly helpful for ensuring the accuracy of their outcomes.
 The fact that Revu can handle drawings of any scale was also beneficial.

 Another everyday benefit of using Revu was the electronic signature tool for RFI approvals.
 Márkus used this feature to approve each product change and to officially register all RFIs.

 “Our ethos is: either you keep up or you fall behind.
 With the help of Bluebeam, we’re taking the first steps on the technology ladder.
 It’s helped us put our small business on an equal footing with bigger players to gain a competitive edge in the local market.”

 Since the majority of architects in Hungary use Archicad, the easy integration with Revu helped Márkus collaborate with designers.
 While Márkus’ partners hadn’t worked with Bluebeam before, they adapted to it easily, and now have plans to adopt it for other projects.